alihaider78222/appearance/README.md

 # Appearance

-A Flutter package that easily implement Light, Dark and System theme mode in your application and persists the theme mode on restart of the application.
+Flutter package that easily implement Light, Dark and System theme mode in your application and persists the theme mode on restart of the application.

 🚀 Demo: [Appearance](https://alihaider78222.github.io/appearance/)